arantebw/dummy-pdf/README.md

-# dummy-pdf
+# pdf

-A dummy PDF file generator.
+A mock PDF generator.